top of page

 Research Environment

-Zaikanama operates outside a single institutional structure but remains closely engaged with academic and public conversations around food history.
+The House of Zaikanama is an independent research house that operates outside a single institutional structure of academia but remains closely engaged with scholarly, academic, and public conversations around food history.

 The work moves between archives, kitchens, classrooms, and community spaces.
-Each project contributes to an evolving body of research that examines food systems, domestic life, and everyday history in the Indian subcontinent.
+Each project or vertical contributes to an evolving body of research that examines the architecture of food, sustainable food systems, domestic life, gender, class, caste, and migration/displacement.

 Research within the House unfolds through several practices.
 Each examines food from a different angle and contributes material to the archive.